-Similar to the overall Ontario venture capital industry, the majority of OETF commitments have been made to companies based in the Greater Toronto Area.
+Consistent with the overall Ontario venture capital industry, the majority of OETF capital commitments have been made to companies based in the Greater Toronto Area.

-Through OETF, OCGC has attracted a diverse group of investors from various locations to co-invest alongside OCGC into Ontario companies.
-It should be noted that over 48% of the dollars leveraged as of March 31, 2014 originated from outside of Ontario.
+Through OETF, OCGC has attracted a diverse group of investors (See Figure 1) from various locations to co-invest alongside OCGC into Ontario companies.
+As of March 31, 2015, more than half of all dollars leveraged originated from outside of Ontario (See Figure 2).

-As noted in the audited financial statements and notes, OCGC realized gains and recognized impairments on venture capital investments in fiscal 2013-14.
-OCGC is expected to experience both investment gains and losses, which is typical for venture capital funds targeting investments in early stage technology companies.
-To date, OETF portfolio companies have performed well, such that the current OETF portfolio valuation and returns now exceeds total combined investments made to portfolio companies.
+As outlined and detailed in the audited financial statements and notes, OCGC has recognized impairments and realized gains on venture capital investments in fiscal 2014-15.
+OCGC is expected to experience both investment gains and losses, which is typical for funds targeting early stage technology companies.
+Current fair market valuations indicate the OETF investment portfolio to be at approximately par value.